Jonas Valančiūnas: National team career

-Valančiūnas made his debut for the junior national team of Lithuania in the 2008 FIBA Europe Under-16 Championship in Italy.
+Valančiūnas made his debut for the Lithuania national under-16 team in the 2008 FIBA Europe Under-16 Championship.
 He dominated throughout the tournament, averaging 14.3 points, 11.1 rebounds and 2.3 blocks in 23.5 minutes of action.
-His team went on to win the gold medal and he was chosen as the MVP.
+Lithuania went on to win the gold medal and he was chosen as the MVP.

-In the summer of 2009, Valančiūnas participated in the European Under-18 All-Star Game during EuroBasket 2009 in Poland.
+In the summer of 2009, Valančiūnas participated in the European Under-18 All-Star Game during EuroBasket 2009.
 He dominated the game as he scored 18 points, grabbed 19 rebounds, blocked three shots and helped the "Blue Team" beat the "White Team" 77–75.
 Valančiūnas was later named the MVP of the All-Star game.

-One year later, Valančiūnas led Lithuania to another gold medal.
-Lithuania dominated in the 2010 FIBA Europe Under-18 Championship held in Lithuania.
-Valančiūnas averaged 19.4 points, 13.4 rebounds and 2.7 blocks, and was voted as the MVP.
+One year later, Valančiūnas led the Lithuania national under-18 team to gold medal.
+Lithuania dominated in the 2010 FIBA Europe Under-18 Championship.
+He averaged 19.4 points, 13.4 rebounds and 2.7 blocks, and was voted as the MVP.